AwalaApp/network-website/_posts/2021-10-18-lowering-adoption-barrier.md

 Follow us on [Twitter](https://twitter.com/AwalaNetwork) or [Facebook](https://www.facebook.com/AwalaNetwork) to learn more about our progress, and to be notified about contracting opportunities.

-If you want to reach out to us, please use [our forum](https://community.awala.network/) or [contact Relaycorp](https://relaycorp.tech/).
+If you want to reach out to us, please [contact Relaycorp](https://relaycorp.tech/).